The Fastest Ways to Remove Google Search Results: Ranked

 Search result suppression effectively deletes Google results by making them difficult to find.
 Put another way, search results suppression pushes negative articles, posts, images, videos, and social media posts down so they are seen far less often, if at all.

 Search result suppression is the strategic process of reducing the visibility of specific damaging search results when certain keywords or phrases are used in search engines.
-The main objective is not to eliminate these results completely, as that may often be challenging or impossible (see methods above).
+The main objective is not to eliminate these results completely, which may often be challenging or impossible (see methods above).
 Instead, the focus is on pushing them down further in search results, where they are far less likely to be seen by users.

-The term "push down" aptly describes the core tactic used in this approach.
+The term “push down” aptly describes the tactic used in this approach.
 Promoting positive or neutral content optimized for the same search terms makes it possible to have this preferred content rank higher in search results.
 As this content rises, the unwanted results organically get pushed down in the rankings, reducing the visibility of bad results.

 While the ideal scenario would be to eliminate negative search results entirely, this is not always achievable.
 As a result, suppression becomes a more attainable goal.